Graduate Certificate in Medical Device Development

 To complete the requirements for the Graduate Certificate in Medical Device Development, students must successfully complete four required courses and one three-credit elective (or three one-credit electives) for a total of 15 graduate semester credits and maintain a GPA of at least 2.7.

 Four required courses (12 credits) + one three-credit elective for a total of 15 credits are required for this certificate.

 - ETLS 520 Design Manufacturing in the Medical Device Industry

 - ETLS 724 Medical Device Clinical Studies

-Elective courses (choose 1 three-credit course OR 3 one-credit courses listed below):
+Elective courses (choose one three-credit course from the list below):

 - ETLS 720 Anatomy & Physiology for Medical Devices